PYR0M4NC3R/translations/sidwell-one.md

 ---
 *Reading Medieval Latin*: Education

-Note - adding lots of etymological notes for words I don't know / aren't in dictionaries
+Note - adding lots of etymological notes for words I don't know / aren't in dictionaries - also, some notes are directly taken from the text.

 Notes
 - Roman education sought to produce speakers, even under the empire where upper class elite who attended rhetorical schools had less power.